aws-deepracer-community/deepracer-core/README.md

 ## Minio
 Download the binary from [Minio](https://min.io/download#/linux) and put it somewhere you're okay with having large files.

 Then run `source rl_coach\env.sh` to get some reasonable defaults for your environemnt.
 Then run `./minio server data` to create a folder data.

-You will also need to create a bucket through the web GUI that minio provides, just open http://127.0.0.1:9000 in your browser.
+**You will need to create a bucket named `bucket` through the web GUI that minio provides, just open http://127.0.0.1:9000 in your browser.**

 You should source that `env.sh` for every terminal you open when interacting with the deepracer instances because it helps keep everything consistent.